Skip to main content

 • Increase saveEveryN for high-throughput streams where replaying a few events is acceptable — this reduces checkpoint write pressure.

 • Do not disable saveIntervalSeconds unless you have a specific reason.
-The heartbeat checkpoint ensures idle streams stay recoverable.
+The heartbeat is the cascade level-2 safety net and the only mechanism that advances lastSeenToken on idle or filter-heavy streams.

 • Use startPosition = LATEST only for streams where historical events are irrelevant (e.g., cache invalidation).